chris-minsik-son/Google-Trends/README.md

 # Google Trends
+Google Trends is a website by Google that analyzes the popularity of top search queries in Google Search across various regions and languages.

 # Andrew Tate VS Donald Trump + Joe Biden

 On July 29 2022, Andrew Tate claims to be the most Googled person online: <br />